 JUnit 5 Extensions

 WireMock provides various Extension implementations for JUnit 5 Jupiter.
-These are manifested as @RegisterExtension
+These are manifested as @RegisterExtension annotated static and instance fields in the test classes.

 The plugin provides dedicated actions in the Alt+Insert Generate menu to insert such fields according to the JUnit framework versions suitable for the current test class.